Best Study Timer Techniques for Students (2026)

 Which Study Timer Technique Should You Use?

-If you do your best work in long stretches: Use Flowtime or 90-minute blocks.
+If you do your best work in long stretches: Flowtime or 90-minute blocks.
+Fixed short intervals can feel like interruptions when you’re deep in something.

-If you have ADHD: Start with shorter Pomodoro intervals (15 or 20 minutes).
-Regular breaks prevent accumulated frustration.
+If you have ADHD: Start with shorter Pomodoro intervals, around 15 or 20 minutes.
+Regular breaks prevent the frustration buildup that kills a session.

-If you are cramming for exams: Combine time blocking with the 52/17 method.
-Animedoro works well for lower-intensity evening review.
+If you’re cramming for exams: Combine time blocking with the 52/17 method for daytime sessions.
+Animedoro works well for lower-intensity evening review when motivation is thin.

-If you are burning out: Switch to Animedoro for a week.
-Pairing study with a reward can break the aversion cycle.
+If you’re burning out: Try Animedoro for a week.
+Giving yourself a real reward to work toward can break the aversion cycle when everything feels like a grind.

 For help choosing a timer app, see Best Pomodoro Timer Apps for iPhone (2026).